jmguo2/Multicast-/README.md

 To send an unicast message, type `send destination {1, 2, 3...}` To multicast a message, type `msend message {casual, total}`

-Type "switch" to switch between ordering types.
+Type `switch` to switch between ordering types.
 For example: msend A total
 ...
 msend F total